 - First-Person Perspective: The book is written entirely from Tim's point of view.
 The movie also uses mostly his perspective with some added scenes like the time John's father discovered Tim's apology letter which later reveals their relationship to their family.

-- Foreshadowing: For those who haven't read the book, John's demise is hinted a few times during the movie.
+- Foreshadowing: For those who haven't read the book, John's demise is hinted at a few times during the movie.

 - Early in the movie and the book, there's a scene where Tim, playing as Paris in a Romeo and Juliet rehearsal, has to imagine Juliet as someone whom he loves in a deathbed because he has trouble acting sad.
 He uses John's image for it.
-The movie and book's climax end with John in his deathbed with Tim on his side.
+The movie and book's climax ends with John in his deathbed with Tim on his side.
 It is possibly put intentionally in the book by Tim.

 - Gay Guy Seeks Popular Jock: Tim (gay) is in love with John (jock).
 Tim was not aware of John's jock status when he first saw him though.

 - Gayngst: Tim and John's life is not smooth.
 Their relationship didn't receive much approval from their parents (Tim's were a bit more accepting though).
-They received discriminations outside their social circle during their college years and they were diagnosed with AIDS shortly after Tim finished his drama school and they moved to live together in Sydney.
+They received discrimination outside their social circle during their college years and they were diagnosed with AIDS shortly after Tim finished his drama school and they moved to live together in Sydney.

 - Gratuitous Italian: The movie begins and ends during Tim's trip to Italy as a part of his personal pilgrimage.
 Obviously, those who are supposed to be Italian (workers for the hotel Tim stays at) speak in Italian with Tim also speaking the basic language in some scenes.
 Tim's last line in both the book and the movie is also in Italian.

-- A more dramatic version of this happened when John's parent came back to their house when they were about to have sex during a time period after John's parents found out about and disapprove their relationship.
+- A more dramatic version of this happened when John's parents came back to their house when they were about to have sex during a time period after John's parents found out about and disapprove their relationship.